Hunger doesn’t take a summer break.

 When school is out, the meals served as a part of the National School Lunch Program and School Breakfast Program are not available, and due to families' limited budgets, or other circumstances, children will often miss wholesome meals.
 The FSMP fills this gap and parents benefit from some help in stretching their food dollars and by knowing that their children are receiving healthy meals in a supportive environment.

-The Free Summer Meals Program served over 1 million meals to children and youth in the District of Columbia during the summer of 2012.
+The DC Free Summer Meals Program has served over 1 million meals to children and youth in the District of Columbia in the past three summers.
 Sponsoring organizations included:

 For meals served at rural or self-preparation sites: